Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: From Digital Replicas to Semantic Intelligence and Goal-oriented Principle

 \subsection{Lessons Learned}

 This section reviews the evolving landscape of twinning paradigms in Table \ref{tab:new_twinning_paradigms_en_vcenter_4col}, and drawing upon recent advancements, introduces the concept of GOST.
 The GOST framework creates a unified knowledge blueprint via its knowledge-based semantic layer, which employs machine-readable models to bridge the heterogeneity of devices and data within SAGSIN \cite{rico2023context,karabulut2024ontologies,Men2025Inter}.
 Concurrently, the data-driven semantic layer uncovers spatiotemporal correlations and causal patterns, transforming static knowledge into dynamic intelligence to effectively mitigate challenges posed by SAGSIN's high dynamics and data sparsity \cite{zhu2021knowledge,thomas2023causal,kim2022data}.
 Finally, the goal-oriented layer enables the on-demand generation of lightweight twin instances; it translates ambiguous objectives into actionable system metrics, thereby reducing reliance on computational and communication resources through precise modeling \cite{9491087,raja2024towards}.
-Together, these three interconnected layers elevate GOST from a passive mirror to a ``dynamic cognitive core'' for SAGSIN---facilitating accurate perception, autonomous adaptation, and closed-loop optimization in resource-constrained environments.
-This represents a fundamental shift from comprehensive replication to goal-driven, on-demand construction.